Kchanit/Socket-Stock-Ticker/README.md

 ### Command Format

 - To retrieve a stock price: `GET <stock symbol>`
+  Example: `GET MSFT`
+- To retrieve prices for multiple stocks: `GET <stock symbol 1>,<stock symbol 2>,...`
+  Example: `GET AAPL,MSFT,GOOG`
 - To exit the program: `EXIT`

 ### Note

 - The server must be running before clients can connect.
-- Ensure the yfinance library is installed (pip install yfinance).
+- Ensure the yfinance library is installed.

 Feel free to explore and enhance the functionality as needed.